 Walking through the Sung An temple, are the three bridges leading to Minh Lau (Bright palace), the place for the emperor spirit to take a break before entering into the afterlife.

 After the Minh Lau is the small gardens with a lot of flowers and ornaments planted following the “Longevity” word shape.

 The Burial Area.

-Nowadays, we could not enter into Buu Thanh because only royal family members have the key to get in once a year.
+Nowadays, we could not enter Buu Thanh because only royal family members have the key to get in once a year.
 Well, so far, we haven’t known yet, where the coffin is, it is still a secret.

-To enjoy the scary secret of this royal tomb, please book Hue Group Tour or Hue City Tour 1 Day with us.
+To enjoy the scary secret of this royal tomb, please book the Hue City Group Tour or Hue City Tour 1 Day with us.
 Our experienced tour guide will tell you the mysterious stories and secrets about this wonderful tomb.